-Let’s not kid ourselves, the best food in the world wouldn’t be perfect without an amazing wine pairing.
+Let’s not kid ourselves, the best food in the world wouldn’t be as enjoyed without an amazing wine to pair with it.

-This is why we put substantial care into selecting the best wine producers, whose products adhere to responsible and sustainable practices, as to only offer the best of the best among the myriad of wine options available today.
+This is why we put substantial care into selecting only the best wine producers whose products adhere to responsible and sustainable practices, to offer an unparalleled myriad of wine options for your dining experience.

-The 150 labels stored in the open Wine Cellar have been personally selected by our General Manager and sommelier Christian Ferrulli, who will be the one guiding the diners in the choice of the most appropriate wine.
+The 200 labels stored inside our open wine cellar have been personally selected by our General Manager and Sommelier, Christian Ferrulli, who will guide diners towards the most appropriate wine.

 Details matter.
 Often, the final touch consists into adding the right amount and quality of extra virgin olive oil to a dish.
 EVO is, in fact, a powerful ingredient to underscore the organoleptic properties of a dish and one of the nutritional pillars of Italy.
 This is, in fact, the perfect natural environment for this kind of cultivation.